Floer theory and flips: Broken maps

-\begin{definition} {\rm (Broken maps)} Let $\XX$ be a broken symplectic manifold as above, and $L \subset X_{\subset}$ a Lagrangian disjoint from $Y$.
-Let $J \in \J(\XX)$ be an almost complex structure on $\XX$ of cylindrical form, $H$ be a Morse function on $Y$ and $(F,G)$ a Morse-Smale pair on $L$.
-A {\em broken map} to $\XX$ with boundary values in $L$ consists of: \begin{enumerate} \item {\rm (Broken curve)} a broken curve $C = (C_0,\ldots, C_l)$; \item {\rm (Broken map)} a map $u: C \to \XX$, that is, collection of maps (notation from \eqref{pieces})
+\begin{definition} Let $\XX = X_{\subset} \cup_Y X_{\supset} $ be a broken symplectic manifold as above, and $L \subset X_{\subset}$ a Lagrangian disjoint from $Y$.
+Let $J \in \J(\XX)$ be an almost complex structure on of cylindrical form, $H$ be a Morse function on $Y$ and $(F,G)$ a Morse-Smale pair on $L$.
+A {\em broken map} to $\XX$ with boundary values in $L$ consists of: \begin{enumerate} \item {\rm (Broken curve)} a broken curve $C = (C_0,\lldots, C_p)$; \item {\rm (Broken map)} a map $u: C \to \XX$, that is, a collection of maps (notation from \eqref{pieces})

-satisfying the following non-linear partial differential equations: \begin{enumerate} \item {\rm (Pseudoholomorphicity)} On the two-dimensional part $S \subset C$, the map $u$ is $J$-holomorphic, that is, $ \olp_{J} (u_S) = 0 .$ \item {\rm (Gradient flow in the Lagrangian)} On the one-dimensional part $T_{\white} \subset C$ connecting boundary nodes, $u$ is a segment of a gradient trajectory on each interval component for the Morse function $F$ on $L$:
+\item {\rm (Framings at infinity)} for each pair of interior nodes $w_\pm \in C$ connected by an interior gradient trajectory $T_e \subset C$, a framing $\tau(w_\pm): T_{w_\pm} S \to \C$ of the tangent spaces $T_{w_\pm} S$ to the surface $S$; \end{enumerate} satisfying the following conditions: \begin{enumerate} \item {\rm (Pseudoholomorphicity)} On the two-dimensional part $S \subset C$, the map $u$ is $J$-holomorphic, that is, $ \olp_{J} (u |_S) = 0 .$ \item {\rm (Gradient flow in the Lagrangian)} On the one-dimensional part $T_{\white} \subset C$ connecting boundary nodes, $u$ is a segment of a gradient trajectory on each interval component for the Morse function $F$ on $L$:

-\item {\rm (Intersection multiplicity)} If a pseudoholomorphic map $u: C \to X$ has isolated intersections with an almost complex codimension two submanifold $Y \subset X$ then at each point $z \in u^{-1}(Y)$ there is a positive {\em intersection multiplicity} $s(u,z) \in \Z_{> 0}$ describing the winding number of a small loop counterclockwise around $Y$:
+\llabel{lastline} \item {\rm (Intersection multiplicity)} If a pseudoholomorphic map $u: C \to X$ has isolated intersections with an almost complex codimension two submanifold $Y \subset X$ then at each point $z \in u^{-1}(Y)$ there is a positive {\em intersection multiplicity} $\mu(u,z) \in \Z_{> 0}$ describing the winding number of a small loop counterclockwise around $Y$: